ckipp01/chronica/blog/how-is-this-site-built.md

 # How is this site built?

 _Wrote: 2020-02-23_

-_Updated: 2020-05-18_
+_Updated: 2020-05-24_

 The building of this site is quite simple.
 I originally had a site that was fully JavaScript powered, and built from scratch.
 I even created a tiny micro-framework that I used to build it called [gyul](/wiki/gyul).
 I had a lot of fun with that build, but it was a bit slow on initial load and wouldn't work for visitors that had JS disabled.
-As I got more into Scala, I wanted to simplify things and get rid of JS.
+As I got more into Scala, I wanted to see if I could generate my site using it instead of JS.
 This lead me to a collection of tools and a process that I'll explain below.

-## A quick overview of the full process from log to your eyes
+## [A quick overview of the full process from log to your
+eyes](#a-quick-overview-of-the-full-process-from-log-to-your-eyes)

-  1. Create a log via [ándaga-cli](/wiki/andaga-cli) after working on a project
+  1. Create a log via [ándaga-cli](/wiki/andaga-cli) for a task that I'm working on
   2. Log gets stored into [MongoDB](https://www.mongodb.com/) by [ándaga-core](/wiki/andaga-core)
   3. Nightly, I have a script that runs which dumps my DB into a JSON file.
-This JSON gets commited and pushed to the [chronica](/wiki/chronica) repo.
+This JSON gets committed and pushed to the [chronica](/wiki/chronica) repo.
   4. The push triggers GitHub Actions to run.
 I use [Ammonite](https://ammonite.io), [mdoc](https://scalameta.org/mdoc/), and [CommonMark](https://github.com/atlassian/commonmark-java) to transform and